 Iwas with Chief Dan George of the Sioux once when a little boy asked him if he was a "real Indian."
 The Chief responded by saying; "No, Indians are from India, I'm a Native American."

 My Grandfather was born in 1901 as a Choctaw on "Indian Territory" in Oklahoma.
-He eventually found his way to Arlee, Montana.
-It was very un-popular to be Native growing up outside of the Res.
+He left the reservation and found his way to Arlee, Montana.
+It was very un-popular to be Native growing up outside of the Rez.
 He never advertised his heritage.
-I'm undoubtedly part Choctaw but I don't claim it and I don't have any cards.
+I'm undoubtedly part Choctaw but I don't claim it.
 Therefore, to keep the U.S. Government happy, nothing within this web site is represented to be Indian or Native American made.
 Thank You.

 THE BOOK IS OUT!!!!!